- Property Settlement

 Separation & Property

-Separation can be an extremely difficult and stressful time – having to navigate your way through not only the emotions of your relationship ending but also the practicalities of what the separation means for you and your family.
+Separation and property can be an extremely difficult topic – having to navigate your way through not only the emotions of your relationship ending but also the practicalities of what the separation means for you and your family.

 Unfortunately, the question of future living arrangements generally serves to exacerbate this stress, with many people refusing to leave the home due to the belief that it will in some way effect their rights to it.